 We do not have employment agreements with any of our named executive officers that specify a term of employment or guarantee minimum levels of bonuses or stock-based awards.
 All of our named executive officers are at-will employees.
-Our long-standing corporate perspective has been that employment contracts do not provide the company with any significant advantage.
-We believe our corporate culture, current compensation practices and levels of stock ownership by our executive officers have resulted in stability in our current 16-member group of executive officers, who average 25 years with the company.
+Our long standing corporate perspective has been that employment contracts do not provide the company with any significant advantage.
+We believe our corporate culture, current compensation practices and levels of stock ownership by our executive officers have resulted in stability in our current 15-member group of executive officers, who average 26 years with the company.

-In 2011, in connection with hiring Mr. Sewell as our chief financial officer, the committee authorized a deferred compensation agreement between the company and Mr. Sewell designed to approximate the value of retirement benefits that he would forego at his former employer.
+In 2011, in connection with hiring Mr. Sewell as our chief financial officer, the Committee authorized a deferred compensation agreement between the company and Mr. Sewell designed to approximate the value of retirement benefits that he would forego at his former employer.
 Mr. Sewell is fully vested in amounts payable under the agreement.
 No amounts are payable under the agreement until Mr. Sewell reaches the age of 58.

-Change in control provisions are included in our 2012 and 2006 Stock Compensation Plans and our Annual Incentive Compensation Plan of 2009, and those provisions apply to all associates receiving awards under the plan, not just to executive officers.
-The change in control provisions in these plans contain a "double trigger," which requires both a change in control event, as defined in the plan, and termination of the associate's employment due to the change in control within a specified time period.
+Change in control provisions are included in our 2012 and 2006 Stock Compensation Plans and our 2009 Annual Incentive Plan, and those provisions apply to all associates receiving awards under the plans, not just to executive officers.
+The change in control provisions in these plans contain a "double trigger", which requires both a change in control event, as defined in the plans, and termination of the associate's employment due to the change in control within a specified time period.
 The double trigger ensures that we will become obligated to accelerate vesting of prior awards only if the associate is actually or constructively discharged because of the change in control event.

-We occasionally provide post-retirement benefits to long-tenured, executive-officer-level associates who remain part-time employees of the company after retirement from their executive positions.
-These post-retirement benefits are intended to compensate the associate for ongoing services associated with maintaining continuity of relationships and providing guidance to their successors and other associates.
-In 2014, we paid \$19,287 for executive communication consulting services to an executive officer following her retirement in mid-2014.
+We occasionally provide post-retirement benefits to long-tenured, executive-officer-level associates who provide services to the company after retirement from their executive positions.
+These post retirement benefits are intended to compensate the associate for ongoing services associated with maintaining continuity of relationships and providing guidance to their successors and other associates.
+In 2015, we paid \$34,036 for executive communication consulting services to a retired executive officer.